-But "Escaping Dad" is not just your stereotypical battered wife on the run storyline as not only do her children not understand why their mother has taken them with Amy being the typical stroppy teenager but Darren is also a corrupt DA with Erin knowing something about a case he was involved in which could put him in deep trouble.
+But "Escaping Dad" is not just your stereotypical battered wife on the run storyline as not only do her children not understand why their mother has taken them, with Amy being the typical stroppy teenager, but Darren is also a corrupt DA with Erin knowing something about a case he was involved in which could put him in deep trouble.
 In truth some of the subplots in "Escaping Dad" are worked surprisingly well from young Charlie having a fit due to rising sugar levels to hiding out on a motel roof when the cops track them down.
 It means that whilst the focus is less of a domestic abuse movie it does give it plenty of entertainment and drama especially when Erin meets Wes, a handsome trucker who typically ends up involved and helping them with Trevor Donovan getting to deliver not just nice guy but also hero nice guy.

 What this all boils down to is that "Escaping Dad" does a nice job of taking the familiar storyline of an abused wife on the run and adding enough extra elements to make it entertaining.
-It does mean though that whilst the set up is of an abused wife getting away from her controlling husband it isn't so much about the abuse but the drama of not getting caught and meeting a nice guy who helps.
+It does mean though that whilst the set up is of an abused wife getting away from her controlling husband it isn't so much about the abuse but the drama of not getting caught whilst also meeting a nice guy who helps.